 Lab Commitment to Inclusion

 The philosophy of the Animal Migration Research Group is to cultivate an environment where all members can bring their full selves to the table, thereby enabling us to do good science, learn from each other’s unique contributions, and achieve our personal and professional goals.
-In our academic setting, we are mindful of the power imbalance inherent in our positions and understand that safe, inclusive, and harassment-free environments must be actively cultivated in our day-to-day interactions.
+In our academic setting, we are mindful of the power imbalance inherent in our positions and of the ways that many groups have faced discrimination and exclusion from the sciences.
+We understand that safe, inclusive, and harassment-free environments must be actively cultivated in our day-to-day interactions.
 Thus, it is the responsibility of each of us to contribute to a supportive and welcoming lab culture for everyone with whom we interact, including PIs, postdocs, students, interns, staff, collaborators, visitors, and the public.
-To this end, our research group does not tolerate discrimination, harassment, or intimidation of any person or group on the basis of race, ethnicity, religion, age, sex, sexual orientation, gender identity or expression, physical appearance, disability, national origin, citizenship status, socioeconomic background, political affiliation, parent or caretaker status, or other characteristics.
+To this end, our research group does not tolerate discrimination, harassment, or intimidation.
 Participants asked to stop discriminatory behavior are expected to comply immediately.
 As we strive for a personally meaningful and productive work environment, we understand we will make mistakes and, when those mistakes happen, we commit to calling each other in with kindness and to responding respectfully and with an openness to growth.

 Current Lab Members